hintjens/vtx/README.txt

 The difficulty of adding new transports has limited 0MQ's development in a major way.
 First, it has been impossible to experiment with new protocols over the TCP transport.
 Second, it has been impossible to create secure transports using SSL/TLS or SASL.
 Third, it has been hard to accurately bridge 0MQ over transports like HTTP.

-VTX is meant to make it possible to extend 0MQ with user-space transports, called *drivers*.
+VTX is meant to make it possible to extend 0MQ with real or experimental user-space transports, called *drivers*.
 Our goal is to make it feasible to write drivers for any native transport protocol that is supported by the target operating system, can be accessed in C, and can be integrated into 0MQ's event polling (or provides its own event loop that can work on 0MQ file handles).

 Transports we would like to explore include: SSL/TLS, SASL-secured TCP, UDP, DCCP, SCTP, and TCP over IPv6.